meosch/docker-gen/dnsmasq-configuration/dnsmasq_with_network-manager_for_docker.md

 ## Docker Container access from other computers
 If you need to access to your docker containers from other computers you will need use the dnsmasq wrapper method.
 See **dnsmasq_wrapper_alternative.md**  in the **dnsmasq_wrapper_alternative** folder.

-## Todo
-* Currently if you do not have a network connection via Network Manager  that is active dnsmasq does not work or return an answer.
-Find a way to setup a dummy network adapter that is managed by Network Manger to use in this cases.